Converting Files with pspp convert

 Options

-pspp convert accepts the following general options:
+pspp convert accepts the following options:

 -